willfurnass/abaqus-2017-centos-7-singularity/README.md

 # Singularity container for Abaqus 2017

-Abaqus works well under Centos but is much less likely to work well under a bleeding edge distro like Arch, so let's run Abaqus within a Singularity container.
+Abaqus works well under Centos but is much less likely to work well under a bleeding edge distro like Arch, so let's run Abaqus within a Singularity container, setting things up in such a way that we can run Abaqus CAE with hardware-accelerated (NVIDIA) graphics.

 ## Building the container

+Before you begin, make sure you have Singularity 2.4.2 installed and have the .iso for Abaqus 2017 to hand.

 First, ensure that the license server(s) listed in `assets/cae-UserIntentions_CODE.xml` (see `licenseServer1`/`licenseServer2`/`licenseServer3` in that file) are accessible i.e. if they are only reachable after bringing up a VPN connection, then bring that up now.